elminhoemmanuel/sensors-app/README.md

 - I will utilize a better form validation solution for the pages with forms perhaps using libraries like yup and formik.

+- I intend to improve the folder management by ensuring that individual components live in dedicated folders allowing for all files for that component to be in a single location.

 ## How To Use

 ```bash